- About us

 Board of Directors

 CHEJ is governed by a ten-member Board of Directors.
 Currently, our board is comprised of five community leaders and five professionals.
 The board sets policy, reviews and approves projects, oversees finances and projects, and supervises the executive director.
 Board members serve three-year staggered terms and elect new members from nominations that may, under the by-laws, be submitted by anyone.
 Members of the board meet twice a year; they are reimbursed for travel expenses and lodging but are not compensated for their time.
 We strive to make our board mirror our constituency.
 Our board is made up of three men and five women, which includes one African American and two Hispanic American.
 We are presently looking to fill two vacancies on the board.

-Capacity Builder/Trainer, The Needmor Fund – Toledo, OH
+Capacity Builder/Trainer, Retired Director of The Needmor Fund – Toledo, OH

 Activist, Citizens for Environmental Justice, Corpus Christi, TX

 Experienced strategist and labor networker – Washington, DC

 Grassroots leader, Love Canal Homeowners Association – Buffalo, NY